kovzol/gbt/README.md

 which can be started by an executable.
 The well known computer algebra systems *Maxima*, *Singular* and *Giac* are supported out of the box.
-Other systems like *CoCoA*, *JAS*, *Reduce* are also supported but they may be installed from source at the moment, and may require some fine tuning.
+Other systems like *CoCoA*, *JAS*, *Reduce* are also supported but they should be installed from source at the moment, and may require some fine tuning.

+**gbt** provides a manual test for a subset (or even all) installed computer algebra systems on your machine for a given input which must be a Gröbner basis computation of an ideal with respect to a monomial ordering. **gbt** also provides automated testing for a set of formerly entered tests, that is, it can help performing a bunch of tests on a single run.

 ## Installation